SukhdevThukral/Hover-Tube/README.md

 ## Features

-- AI conclusion : It's powered by Gemini-1.5-Flash as of now but i keep running out of creds :(
+- AI conclusion : It's powered by Gemini-1.5-Flash (BYOK Model: Bring Your Own Key)
 - Transcript extraction: Scrapes and cleans YouTube captions realtime to feed accurate context to the LLM